znc/znc/README.md

 modpython:
 * python and its bundled libpython
 * perl is required
-* Mac OS X: Python from Homebrew is preferred over system version
+* macOS: Python from Homebrew is preferred over system version
 * SWIG if building from git

 cyrusauth: